"Let Us Help You Create Your Legacy."

 Grants are awarded in the fields of education, social services, physical and mental health, safe and positive living environments, natural resources, and the arts.
 Nonprofit organizations located in or serving Ottawa County are invited to submit a request for grant funding.
 Grants are made possible from several unrestricted Funds held by the Foundation.

-All applications must be submitted no later than March 15, 2021 to be considered for funding.
+All applications must be submitted by March 15, 2021 to be considered for funding.

 Thanks to significant support from the Burton D. Morgan Foundation, the Ottawa County Community Foundation is proud to collaborate with the Ottawa County Improvement Corporation to bring the Regional Incubator for Sustainability and Entrepreneurship (RISE) Program’s Small Business Innovation Grant to Ottawa County.